-Entry is at the discretion of the Head of Sixth Form, in consultation with the Head teacher.
+Entry is at the discretion of the Director of Sixth Form, in consultation with the Headteacher.

 Occasionally there will be special circumstances whereby a student is permitted to enter with less than the stated requirements above, but this will be conditional on meeting certain criteria both before and during the induction period.
 In all cases students will be expected to sign a learning agreement, making a commitment to meet our high expectations of attitude to study.